acuvity/acuvity-ts/examples/README.md

 - How to load configurations and file paths dynamically.
 - How to initialize the Acuvity SDK and use it to run a scan on given messages or files.
 - How to handle responses from the scan and log them.
-- How to handle potential errors during the scanning process.

 ---